Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Bargaining with God Puts Us in Bondage

-Bargaining with God can never be a fair transaction because God has everything.
-In comparison, you have no bargaining power.
+Bargaining with God can never be a fair transaction because you have no bargaining power.
 God is the embodiment of everything.
 He lacks nothing because He made the world and everything in it and everything belongs to Him, according to Acts 17:24 and Psalm 24:1.

 The one and only living God is nothing like pagan gods who require an offering for giving favors.